 Whether you attach an RF, EF or EF-S lens to your EOS R camera, you will be able to shoot all the way up to 4K footage.
 However, with EF-S lenses the EOS R automatically crops the image.
 The same is true if you shoot 4K.

 RF Lens mount

 The Canon RF mount was launched with the release of the Canon EOS R camera in October 2018.
 It allows the use of the growing range of RF lenses.
 With one of the three lens adapters produced by Canon, the RF lens mount on your EOS R can take any Canon EF or EF-S.

 At 54mm, the RF mount has the same inner diameter as Canon’s EF mount.
 However, the inner flange focal distance of the RF mount is just 20mm, instead of 44mm on the EF and EF-S mount.

 If you are new to DSLR/DSLMs, like the EOS R, you may find you are having the same problem with the LCD screen, just like I did.
 Whenever I got close to the rear of the camera the LCD screen would go blank.

-The truth is, that’s meant to happen.
+The truth is, it is meant to happen.
 When you put the camera’s EVF up to your eye to take photos you don’t want the LCD screen to stay on.
 But it’s not so handy if you’re on a video shoot.

 Often, when performing a tilt on my tripod, the eye detection sensor would interpret the dark of my jacket, pants, or ground and turn off the screen.
 That’s not such a good feature for a videographer I’ve written an article on how to disable the EVF eye detection feature that makes the camera screen go blank.